How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 A close cousin of rope lights are string lights.
 These are fun and easy to install, they’re portable, and often fairly affordable for even a one-time use for that special party.
 You can also get solar-powered string lights so you can place them and forget about them for the whole season (make sure you get waterproof, rated for outdoors, string lights).

-String lights are available in a variety of shapes, lengths, and price points so whether you’re looking for something for Halloween (ghosts, jack-o-lanterns) or Thanksgiving (pumpkins maybe) or just romantic, you should be able to find what you’re looking for.
+String lights are available in a variety of shapes, lengths, and price points so whether you’re looking for something for Halloween (ghosts, jack-o-lanterns) or Christmas lights or just romantic, you should be able to find what you’re looking for.
 We think these are a fun way to brighten your deck without making a years-long commitment.

 Be Sure To Match The Existing Décor And Aesthetics